circleci/circleci-docs/jekyll/_cci2/env-vars.md

 * the value of the environment variable is less than 4 characaters
 * the value of the environment variable is equal to one of `true`, `True`, `false` or `False`

-**Note:** secret masking will only prevent the value of the environment variable from appearing in your build output.
+**Note:** Secrets Masking will only prevent the value of the environment variable from appearing in your build output.
 The value of the environment variable is still accessible to users [debugging builds with SSH]({{ site.baseurl }}/2.0/ssh-access-jobs).

 ## Environment Variable Usage Options